 The softer side

-Asides from a number of top notch spirits and champagnes, you’ll also find a variety of non-alcoholic tipples, comprising an exotic White Christmas Tea crafted from the finest and rarest Yin Zhen white tea leaves and a luxury hot chocolate from the famous chocolate connoisseurs Charbonnel et Walker, which is guaranteed to warm you up on a cold December evening.
+Asides from a number of top-notch spirits and champagnes, you’ll also find a variety of non-alcoholic tipples, comprising an exotic White Christmas Tea crafted from the finest and rarest Yin Zhen white tea leaves and a luxury hot chocolate from the famous chocolate connoisseurs Charbonnel et Walker, which is guaranteed to warm you up on a cold December evening.

 For those with a sweet tooth

 Christmas wouldn’t be Christmas without an abundance of sweet delights.
-Inside this indulgent hamper, you’ll find everything from a carved angel Christmas pudding, to a Roberto Cavalli lemon and gianduja chocolate wafer cake, a traditional Christmas cake and the ‘BIG’ box of chocolates – perfect for a post dinner snack.
+Inside this indulgent hamper, you’ll find everything from a carved angel Christmas pudding, to a Roberto Cavalli lemon and gianduja chocolate wafer cake, a traditional Christmas cake and the ‘BIG’ box of chocolates – perfect for a post-dinner snack.

 If you’re planning to present your Christmas hamper to a special someone this festive season, why not add your own personal touch.
-Adding a classic winter plant such as a poinsettia or Christmas cactus is a great option if you’re gifting a green-fingered connoisseur – both additions are guaranteed to add a little life and colour to the home or a desk this Christmas.
+Adding a classic winter plant such as a poinsettia or Christmas cactus is a great option if you’re gifting a green-fingered connoisseur – both additions are guaranteed to add a little life and color to the home or a desk this Christmas.

 Presentation is key

 When you’re spending £85,605 on a Christmas hamper, you’re by no means required to spend extra on showcasing these goods on the day.
-Inside each wicker basket you’ll find a set of Versace for Rosenthal Champagne Flutes, which would normally set you back an impressive £580, a stunning mother of pearl bottle opener and an equally spectacular pearl caviar dish, which comes with two spoons.
+Inside each wicker basket, you’ll find a set of Versace for Rosenthal Champagne Flutes, which would normally set you back an impressive £580, a stunning mother of a pearl bottle opener and an equally spectacular pearl caviar dish, which comes with two spoons.

 Where to buy

 If you’re planning on treating someone special this season, you can purchase the hamper from the luxury website VeryFirstTo.com.
 The founder, Marcel Knobil, believes this to be one of the best hampers created yet.
-Asides from featuring the finest of cuisine heritage and provenance, each and every offering is guaranteed to satisfy even the most discerning of palettes.
+Asides from featuring the finest of cuisine heritage and provenance, each and every offering are guaranteed to satisfy even the most discerning of palettes.
 The firm will also be giving back this Christmas by donating £1,000 of every hamper sold to the Prince’s Trust charity.